Language Learning App Revenue and Usage Statistics (2024)

 David Curry

-Updated: January 8, 2024
+Updated: September 30, 2024

-The language learning app sector was imported from the desktop courses which were available in the mid-2000s, which offered classes through CDs, desktop apps or, as was new and trendy at the time, on the web.
+The language learning app sector was imported from the desktop courses available in the mid-2000s, which offered classes through CDs, desktop apps or, as was new and trendy at the time, on the web.

 What several of these new language learning services offered was free courses or community-built lessons.
 The founders of Duolingo were especially focused on building a language app that could be accessed by anyone in the world.